Paper: Feminism in Programming Language Design

 A thing I do, naturally, is to ask why things are the way they are.
 Maybe that is a result of my upbringing, where my dad’s parenting slogan was: “We will decide that for ourselves”, when people would have opinions of what we should or should not do.
 I also hate injustice and inequality.

-Over time, I learned that a core tenant of feminism is to ask why things are the way they are, and by that to examine how we can make them more fair.
+Over time, I learned that a core tenet of feminism is to ask why things are the way they are, and by that to examine how we can make them more fair.

 Now, that really resonates with me, because over time I have developed a few questions about why the PL community is the way it is.
 The question that I had did not have so much to do, per se, with the lack of women in PL, but about systems: what do we value and why?